 Affirmative action is a process for righting past wrongs.
 For admitting more Black or indigenous students to universities, because they were previously discriminated against.
 For hiring more visible minorities on police forces.
 For promoting more women to management positions.

-The same cannot be said for politics.
 So when newly elected Prime Minister Justin Trudeau announced in 2015 that his cabinet would be 50 per cent female, there was shock.
 Fear that cabinet members would be appointed for their gender, not their competence.

 In fact, Trudeau’s affirmative action didn’t stop with gender equality.
 He also included non-Caucasians in his cabinet.
 Among them, Harjit Sajjan, a veteran of the war in Afghanistan.